fabiommendes/sidekick/docs/types/union.rst

 factories to declare new types with very little overhead.
 We might as well use those resources to ease our task.

-The first obvious choice would be to use :cls:`Record`s or namedtuples to declare the variants.
+The first obvious choice would be to use :class:`Record`s or namedtuples to declare the variants.
 This saves the trouble of declaring ``__init__``, ``__repr__``, ``__eq__`` and probably a few other methods we had missed.
 Besides that, the machinery around the ``is_ok``, ``is_err`` attributes can be easily automated and it seems kind of dull and error prone to do by hand.

-The :cls:`union` type constructor does exactly this:
+The :class:`union` type constructor does exactly this:

 .. code-block:: python